 The Town of Oliver has approved groundwater monitoring plans for the airport and Fairview Mountain Golf Course sites, the two largest users of reclaimed water.
-Groundwater table measurements and sampling data are contained in Appendix E and are discussed in paragraphs following.
+Groundwater table measurements and sampling data are contained in Appendix E and discussed in paragraphs following.
+Figure 2-1 provides a site plan of the groundwater monitoring wells in the airport area.